 Mike will take part in Office Hours on Tuesday, April 12 at 12:15 PM in the Mercury Complex.
 Come by and meet him!

 An internationally known author and lecturer, Mike Amundsen travels the world consulting and speaking on a wide range of topics, including distributed network architecture, web application development, and other subjects.
 In his role of director of architecture for the API Academy, Mike heads up the API architecture and design practice in North America.
 He is responsible for working with companies to provide insight on how to best capitalize on the myriad opportunities APIs present to both consumers and the enterprises themselves.
-Mike has authored numerous books and papers on programming over the last 15 years.
-His most recent book, RESTful Web APIs, is a collaboration with Leonard Richardson published by O’Reilly in 2013.
-His 2011 book, Building Hypermedia APIs with HTML5 and Node, is an oft-cited reference on building adaptable web applications.
-His forthcoming book, Learning Client Hypermedia, will be published in 2016 by O’Reilly Media.
+Mike has authored numerous books and papers on programming over the last 15 years, including RESTful Web APIs, a collaboration with Leonard Richardson, and Building Hypermedia APIs with HTML5 and Node, an oft-cited reference on building adaptable web applications.
+His most recent book, RESTful Web Clients, was released in early 2017 by O’Reilly.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com